Master Shi Yanqing

 He was appointed by Abbot Shi Yongxing to come to the United States to promote Shaolin Chan Wu culture.
 He is passionate about sharing his knowledge to help others gain strength and balance.

-Adults will learn the Chinese kung fu application of self-defense skills.
-The class will enhance your overall health and longevity by keeping your body in shape.
+This women's class not only will enhance your overall health and longevity by keeping your body in shape, also make your self-defense skills practical.

-Tai Chi brings the yin and yang of a person back into natural harmony.
+This class brings the yin and yang of a person back into natural harmony.
 We teach Yang Tai Chi Style to improve your health.
 Yang Style Tai Chi has broad, open, soft and flowing movements.
+We will teach Yang Tai Chi fist forms and Yang Tai Chi Sword forms.
+You will enjoy learning beautiful Tai Chi movements while you throw your mind into a soft and smooth state.

 Shaolin Lian Huan Quan (Demo)